canarytrace/documentation/README.md

 ### Professional and Developer editions

 Canarytrace is distributed in version Professional and Developer.
 Professional contains all features plus [Canarytrace Listener](https://github.com/canarytrace/documentation/blob/master/listener/README.md).
-- Canarytrace Professional is for testing and monitoring of production environment.
+- Canarytrace Professional is a paid version and is for testing and monitoring of production environment.
 - Canarytrace Developer is for lecture, development of monitor script and testing lower environments such as preprod, test etc.